Both Use Cases and User Stories refer to user requirements that describe what users will be able to do using a system.

 The problem of meeting requirements

-What causes the target users of the application to be dissatisfied with the IT system?
+What causes the application's target users to be dissatisfied with the IT system?
 We may have encountered a constantly dissatisfied malcontent, but it doesn't have to be the case.

-The problem has its roots in the gap in expectations, that is, the differences between what users actually need and what has been implemented.
+The problem is rooted in the expectations gap, that is, the differences between what users actually need and what has been implemented.

-Such a situation can occur, for example, when at the requirements collecting stage we place more importance on listening to the needs of a group of stakeholders who will not ultimately use the software.
+Such a situation can occur, for example, when we place more importance on listening to the needs of a group of stakeholders who will not ultimately use the software.

 It often happens when dealing with a digital product that some stakeholders want to meet their needs that are not necessarily in line with the product's vision, or in the course of conducting interviews, people with a more powerful voice demand the introduction of their specific guidelines.

 We try to bend the functional requirements according to the outside, irrelevant force.
-That is why it is important that the person who collects the requirements has high interpersonal skills and is able to conduct the facilitation professionally.
+That is why it is essential that the person who collects the requirements has high interpersonal skills and can conduct the facilitation professionally.

 Agile and Scrum to the rescue